 Greene CATS Public Transit

-Greene CATS is a small county public transit system operated by the Greene County Transit Board.
+Greene CATS is a county public transit system operated by the Greene County Transit Board.
 We provide safe, reliable, and accessible public transportation for the residents of Greene County with special attention to those who are transportation disadvantaged in coordination with agencies, organizations, businesses, and local governments.
 See Passenger Guide for more details.

 Celebrating 15 years of service (2001-2016) video

 We provide two types of Demand Responsive service: (1) Scheduled Rides pick up and drop off riders at any location within Greene County with limited service to Montgomery County.
 Operating Monday-Sunday 6:00 am - 9:00 pm; (2) Flex Routes have defined routes with scheduled time points that circulate and link Greene County communities of Beavercreek, Fairborn, Xenia, and Yellow Springs; operating seven days a week.
 A flex express route that connects Xenia to Downtown Dayton is also available weekdays only.

 Deviations on Flex Routes up to 1/2 of a mile are available upon request a minimum two business days in advance and up to one month in advance.

 - All services are open to the general public.

 - All buses feature bike racks mounted on the front of the bus for carrying bicycles.